 Super-fine merino wool can be as light as cotton, is breathable, moisture-absorbing, antimicrobial (so it won’t smell), and offers UV protection.
 That’s why athletes use merino wool so often.

 It’s especially good for summer tailoring – it’s often the synthetic linings that make suit jackets feel so hot, so go for a relaxed, unlined style.
-And it can be machine-washed at a cool temperature.
-You can use Fairy Non Bio Washing Gel to keep it as soft and smooth as new.
+And thanks to technology, it can be machine-washed at a cool temperature.